leozusa/Glitch-Merge-To-Main/README.md

 ## How to use

-1. Import the code in action.yml into your repository's Actions->Workflows.
+1. Import the code in action.yml into your repository's Actions->Workflows, give it any name.
+2. Remove the properties mentioned on the comments.
-2. Connect your repo to Glitch and import it to its workspace.
+3. Connect your repo to Glitch and import it to its workspace.
-3. Perform your edits as usual.
+4. Perform your edits as usual.
-4. **Export!** your code will be merged and comments will be transferred to your main branch.
+5. **Export!** your code will be merged and comments will be transferred to your main branch.

 ## How to Customize